apache/spark/docs/structured-streaming-kafka-integration.md

     <td>kafka</td>
     <td>
       The Kerberos principal name that Kafka runs as.
 This can be defined either in Kafka's JAAS config or in Kafka's config.
-      For further details please see kafka documentation.
+      For further details please see Kafka documentation.
 Only used to obtain delegation token.
     </td>
   </tr>
   <tr>
     <td><code>spark.kafka.clusters.${cluster}.ssl.truststore.location</code></td>
     <td>None</td>
     <td>
       The location of the trust store file.
-For further details please see kafka documentation.
+For further details please see Kafka documentation.
 Only used to obtain delegation token.
     </td>
   </tr>
   <tr>